themattspiral/fast-prng-wasm/README.md

 Please note that while these PRNG algorithms have excellent statistical properties and efficiency, they are *not cryptographically secure*.
 They are suitable for simulations, games, etc, but are not resilient against attacks that could reveal the sequence's history.

-A detailed discussion of these algorithms, their tradeoffs, and original reference implementations can be found below:
+A detailed discussion of these algorithms, their tradeoffs, and original reference implementations can be found here:
 - [PCG: A Family of Better Random Number Generators](https://www.pcg-random.org)
 - [`xoshiro` / `xoroshiro` generators and the PRNG shootout](https://prng.di.unimi.it/)